Back to Blog

 11. Total Sales vs. Ad-Attributed Sales

-This gap is your organic revenue — sales that happened without advertising assistance.
+This gap is your organic revenue — book sales that happened without advertising assistance.
 Track how this ratio changes over time.

 12. Return Rate